Pom-pom: Toorie

 In reference to Scottish Highland dress and Scottish military uniforms, the small pom-pom on the crown of such hats as the Balmoral, the Glengarry, and the Tam o' Shanter is called a "toorie."

 The toorie is generally made of yarn and is traditionally red on both Balmorals and Glengarries (although specific units have used other colours).
 It has evolved into the smaller pom-pom found on older-style golf caps and the button atop baseball caps.

-Scots refer to any such hat decoration as a toorie, irrespective of the headgear.
+The word toorie is used for any such hat decoration in the Scots language, irrespective of the headgear.

 Toys and bicycles

 Pom-poms are sometimes used as children's toys.
 They are a common feature at the ends of the handlebars of children's tricycles and bicycles.
 They are also used in children's artistic crafts to add texture and color.

+Pom poms is also commonly used for gift wrapping and in parties and occasions to add a flair of fun.